-A copy of the Complaint and a summary of the process and resolution of the Complaint shall be kept in the office of the Dean of the DSOL for a period of no less than eight (8) years.
+A copy of the Complaint and a summary of the process and resolution of the Complaint shall be kept in the office of the Dean for a period of no less than eight (8) years.
 A digital copy of the information shall be considered in compliance with this retention policy.